 The Company prepares financial statements on a 52- or 53-week fiscal year that ends on the Saturday closest to December 31.
-Fiscal 2020 had 53 weeks with the extra week occurring in the first quarter of the year and ended on January 2, 2021.
-Fiscal 2019 and 2018 had 52 weeks and ended on December 28, 2019 and December 29, 2018, respectively.
+Fiscal 2021 had 52 weeks.
+Fiscal 2020 had 53 weeks with the extra week occurring in the first quarter of the year.
+Fiscal 2019 had 52 weeks.
+Fiscal 2021, 2020 and 2019 ended on January 1, 2022, January 2, 2021 and December 28, 2019, respectively.
 The accompanying Consolidated Financial Statements include the accounts of the Company and its wholly owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.